AnTxXx/Engine/README.md

 - use webpack to create one file from the library
 - IDGenerator exported 2 times Counter
 - circular dependency on AGObject (leading to TDZ, see https://github.com/webpack/webpack/issues/9173)

+## Open Questions

+- Why does the Engine keep an instance of IAudiCom?
+- Why is AGAudioSource an AGObject while being able to manage (have references of) AGObject?